Careers360 Logo

 Meristems based on position in the plant body are divided into three main types:

-• Apical meristem: This meristem occurs at the apices of roots and shoots.
-It is responsible for the increase in length of the root and shoot axis.
+• Apical meristem: The apical meristem occurs at the apices of roots and shoots.
+It is responsible for the increase in length of the root and shoot axes.

 Intercalary meristem: This meristem lies between regions of permanent tissues.
 It is responsible for the increase in length of the plant or its organs.